-To get the most out of your free trial, make sure you:
+Get the most out of your free trial by:

-- Add a few products and product details to make sure they display how you want them to on your online store.
+- Adding a few products and product details to make sure they display correctly on your online store.

-- Create a collection to organize your products.
+- Creating a collection to organize your products.

-- Set up Shopify Payments or check that the third-party payment provider that you want to use is supported by Shopify.
+- Setting up Shopify Payments or check that the third-party payment provider that you want to use is supported by Shopify.

-- Familiarize yourself with the Settings page in your Shopify admin to see how to configure taxes, shipping, and other sales channels.
+- Familiarizing yourself with the Settings page in your Shopify admin to see how to configure taxes, shipping, and other sales channels.